kilograham/rp2040-doom/flash.md

 A *"texture"* in doom is used to cover the vertical walls (or parts of walls) in the 3D View.
 Each texture is "composed" by drawing one or more patches onto a logical canvas of a certain size.
 The use of patches, rather than storing each texture as its very own bitmap, allows a much wider variety of textures to be created in a small mount of space.
-The same small selection of say "stone-like" patches can be place next to, or over each other, creating set of larger more random diverse looking textures.
+The same small selection of say "stone-like" patches can be placed next to, or over each other, creating set of larger more random diverse looking textures.
 Additionally, "decal" patches can be drawn on other patches to customize textures as is often done for "switches" in Doom.